 What are the problems with democracy?

-Democracy isn’t always perfect, and there are many ways in which it’s been criticised.
+Democracy isn’t always perfect, and it has been criticised for a number of different reasons.
 Some of the most common complaints about democracy include:

 Why is democracy important for young people?

 In the US and in England, Wales and Northern Ireland, you must be 18 before you can vote.
 In Scotland, you must be 16.
-However, even if you’re not yet at voting age, in democracies, you can still make your voice heard:
+But in a democracy, you can still make your voice heard if you are younger than that.
+For example:

 - In the UK, organisations such as the British Youth Council encourage young people to get involved in matters that affect them.
 They help people under the age of 25 make a difference in their local, national, and international communities and democracies.